argo-marketplace/future_of_california/CA_data_collaborations/README_data_collabs.md

 		- note the languages used in the repository ( https://developer.github.com/v3/repos/#list-languages )
 3. Develop two dataframe with columns <government_name, repo_count> and <government_name, repo_name, contributor_count, primary_language>

+The goal of the project is to develop creative ways to visualize the data in the resulting dataframes.
+One key audience is the California Gov Ops data team.
+Please see here for a [thread to share visualizations.](https://github.com/argo-marketplace/future_of_california/issues/13)

 ## Future work

 Please share your ideas in the issues!
 In the future it would be useful to survey key project metadata including a list of partners, number of staff dedicated to the collaboration, the annual budget of the project and other useful contextual information.